rijovanovic/Containerization/README.md

 ## License
 The `docker\compose\docker-compose.yml` file and the Kubernetes config files will automatically use a transactional license (Nalpeiron) in Connect.
 This licenses uses the test product in Nalpeiron.
 This license code can be used for testing by multiple people at the same time.
 If you want to try a different license code you can change the configuration files.

-You might run into an issue where token consumption by the Weaver engine occasionally gives an error.
-That is a known issue, there is a Jira ticket for that: [SHARED-82839](https://jira.ca.objectiflune.com/browse/SHARED-82839)

 ## Overriding preferences
 To set specific preferences for the Connect container you can edit the preference files in the `docker\compose\prefs` folder.
 There are some sample files with comments in that folder.
 Note that these files will be read at startup of Connect and will override any preference with the same key name that exists in the normal preference file location.